This article explains how to search for sex offenders in your area. Before we explain how to search, let me explain what the term means.

 - Megan’s Law

-Since Megan’s Law was passed, it is required by law for all offenders to register with their local police department.
-Unfortunately, budgetary restraints make it impossible for this vital information to be communicated to each parent in every community.
+Megan’s Law requires all offenders to register with their local police department.
+Unfortunately, budgetary restraints make it impossible to communicate this vital information to each parent in every community.

 On March 5, 2003, the United States Supreme Court ruled that information about potential predators may be publicly posted on the Internet.